hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 --- abstract

-This document describes the high-throughput authenticated encryption algorithm HiAE designed for next-generation wireless systems (6G) and high-speed data transmission applications.
+This document describes HiAE, a high-throughput authenticated encryption algorithm designed for next-generation wireless systems (6G) and high-speed data transmission applications.

 --- middle

 # Introduction

-The evolution of wireless networks toward 6G, alongside the growing demands of Cloud service providers and CDN operators, requires cryptographic algorithms capable of delivering unprecedented throughput while maintaining strong security guarantees.
+The evolution of wireless networks toward 6G, alongside the growing demands of cloud service providers and CDN operators, requires cryptographic algorithms capable of delivering unprecedented throughput while maintaining strong security guarantees.
 Current high-performance authenticated encryption schemes achieve impressive speeds by leveraging platform-specific SIMD instructions, particularly AES-NI on x86 architectures {{AES-NI}}.
 Notable examples include AEGIS {{!I-D.irtf-cfrg-aegis-aead}}, SNOW-V {{SNOW-V}}, and Rocca-S {{ROCCA-S}}.

 While these platform-specific optimizations deliver high performance on their target architectures, they create a significant performance disparity across different hardware platforms.
 These algorithms excel on x86 processors equipped with AES-NI but exhibit substantially degraded performance on ARM architectures that implement SIMD functionality through NEON instructions.
 This inconsistency poses a critical challenge for modern network deployments where ARM processors dominate mobile devices, edge computing nodes, and increasingly, data center environments.

 The architectural differences between x86 and ARM extend beyond instruction set variations.
 They encompass fundamental distinctions in how AES round functions are implemented in hardware, pipeline structures, and memory subsystems.
 These differences mean that algorithms optimized for one architecture may inadvertently create bottlenecks on another, resulting in unpredictable performance characteristics across heterogeneous deployments.

 The transition to 6G networks amplifies these challenges.
-Next-generation wireless systems will rely heavily on software-defined networking (SDN) and Cloud Radio Access Networks (Cloud RAN), requiring cryptographic algorithms that perform consistently across diverse hardware platforms.
+Next-generation wireless systems will rely heavily on software-defined networking (SDN) and cloud radio access networks (Cloud RAN), requiring cryptographic algorithms that perform consistently across diverse hardware platforms.
 The stringent latency requirements and massive data rates anticipated for 6G, potentially exceeding 1 Tbps, demand encryption schemes that can leverage the full capabilities of both x86 and ARM architectures without compromise.

 This document presents HiAE (High-throughput Authenticated Encryption), an authenticated encryption algorithm explicitly designed to address these cross-platform performance challenges.
 Through careful algorithmic design, HiAE delivers superior performance compared to existing high-throughput algorithms on both x86 and ARM architectures by efficiently utilizing the capabilities of each platform without being overly dependent on architecture-specific features.

 The remainder of this document is organized as follows: Section 2 establishes notation and conventions.
 Section 3 provides the complete specification of the HiAE algorithm, including its three operational modes.
-Sections 4-6 detail the specific use cases as an AEAD cipher, stream cipher, and MAC.
+Sections 4–6 detail the specific use cases as an AEAD cipher, stream cipher, and MAC.
 Section 7 analyzes security considerations, while Section 8 discusses implementation aspects.
 The appendix provides comprehensive test vectors for validation.

 # Conventions and Definitions